DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2024-03-25-using-tags-to-summarise-a-teachers-status.md

 ## Users’ feedback about the lack of a status summary

-After the initial release to teacher supply agencies, several users told us that they were unsure if the new service included alerts for people prohibited from teaching.
+After the initial release to teacher supply agencies, several users told us that they were unsure if the new service includes alerts for people prohibited from teaching.

 > “I don't know if there are no alerts or if you just don't show the alerts?
 Is it actually going to show me an alert?”